juliangut/slim-routing/README.md

 * `pattern`, optional, path pattern (defaults to '/').
 Do not use placeholders in the pattern
 * `placeholders`, optional, array of regex/alias for pattern placeholders
 * `xmlHttpRequest`, request should be AJAX, false by default
-* `methods`, optional, list of accepted HTTP route methods.
+* `methods`, optional, one or a list of accepted HTTP route methods.
 "ANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed (defaults to GET)
 * `parameters`, optional, array of definitions of parameters, to be used in transformer
 * `transformers`, optional, array of ParameterTransformer class that will be extracted from the container
 * `arguments`, optional, array of arguments to attach to the route